majtom2grndctrl/deeper-details/README.md

 `deeper-details` is a web component built using the Lit library.
 It provides an expandable/collapsible section of content, allowing users to toggle visibility with custom buttons.
 Unlike other progressive disclosure components, this is designed for long-form content—like UX Portfolio case studies, where some readers can only skim content, and other readers want to see deeper details.

+The element’s architectural goals are to be:
+* Declarative
+* Brand-agnostic
+* Framework-agnostic
+* Visually customizable

 ## Features
 * Expand and collapse content with a toggle button.
 * Customizable button labels and styles, using CSS Custom Properies.